DevOps-MBSE/AaC/plugins/gen-protobuf/README.md

 ### Enum - ProtobufDataType
 A new enum has been added, `ProtobufDataType`, which provides a new `fields:` attribute `protobuf_type`.
 This new enum in `fields:` provides typing information to the protobuf 3 generator needed to produce the correct types.
 If a `protobuf_type` is not provided, then the generator will simply insert the value in `type`.
 So, if you fail to specify the `protobuf_type` field as `protobuf_type: int64` then it would fallback to the value in `type: number`.

+### Enum - ProtobufFieldRepeat
+A new enum has been added, `ProtobufFieldRepeat`, which provides a new `fields:` attribute `protobuf_repeat`.
+This new enum in `fields:` allows the user to define that the field is repeating.
+If the enum value `repeated` is not set, or set to `not_repeated`, then the protobuf field will NOT be generated as `repeated`.

 ### Example Implementation
 Before gen-protobuf plugin:
 ```yaml